Seattle Now The Largest City to Decriminalize Psychedelics

-Ayahuasca is a concentrated liquid — a “tea” —that is usually made by boiling the Banisteriopsis caapi vine with the leaves of the Psychotria viridis or Mimosa pudica shrubs.
+Ayahuasca is a concentrated liquid — or “tea” — that’s usually made by boiling the Banisteriopsis caapi vine with the leaves of the Psychotria viridis or Mimosa pudica shrubs.

-However, it can be made with any plant containing DMT brewed with one having an MAO inhibitor.
+However, it can be made with any plant containing DMT and one that acts as an MAO inhibitor.

-Mescaline & Synthetic Psychedelics Were Not Included in the Resolution
+Mescaline & Synthetic Psychedelics Are Not Included in the Resolution

 Mescaline is the active ingredient in a variety of psychedelic cacti species, such as San Pedro and Peyote.

-Leaders of Indigenous and Native cultures say that decriminalizing mescaline, a naturally-occurring psychedelic compound found in a variety of cacti, including the Peyote cactus, will negatively impact the supply available for religious ceremonies.
+Leaders of Indigenous and Native cultures say decriminalizing mescaline will negatively impact the supply available for religious ceremonies.
 Currently, members of the Native American Church are the only people legally allowed to possess and use mescaline.